cypress-io/cypress/packages/extension/README.md

 ## Install

-The reporters's dependencies can be installed with:
+The extension's dependencies can be installed with:

 ```bash
 cd packages/extension